 Another big effect of these changes is what would happen to the economy.
 This could be measured by both healthcare-related and non-healthcare-related industries.
 Having fewer people insured and less-adequate public health programs mean there’ll be fewer doctor visits, hospital stays, and medications/devices sold.
 These decreases will force healthcare companies to make changes.
 One of these changes would be to employ fewer workers, so these people would not have jobs that allow them the ability to afford to purchase cars, homes, and vacations.
 Also, these people would lose health insurance, so they would only contribute to the increasing number of people without health insurance.

 For non-healthcare-related businesses, the concern is people choosing not to have or lose health insurance or Medicaid coverage.
 The health status of these people directly influences the productivity of not only the current workforce but the future workforce as well.
 The second component of the loss of productivity applies to the elderly who lose Medicare coverage.
 When you consider the people who are in the workforce and the fact that they typically have elderly relatives they care about and feel responsible for taking care of.
 So, if an elderly family member is sick and needs care because they haven’t been to the doctor to be seen due to lack of health insurance, then it’s the person who is in the workforce who will need to take time off to care for them.

-While the new tax plan may have some economic benefits for the country and individuals, when you look at the impact it will have on the health determents it is going to cost the country and individuals it makes you question how great it is.
-If you are looking at the tax plan strictly from a health care perspective it isn’t a stimulus at all.
-If fact, it will set us back even further and effect not only everyone’s health, but the economy.
+While the new tax plan may have some economic benefits for the country and individuals, when you look at the impact it will have on the health determents it is going to cost the country and individuals, it makes you question how great it is.
+If you are looking at the tax plan strictly from a healthcare perspective it isn’t a stimulus at all.
+In fact, it will set us back even further and affect not only everyone’s health but the economy.